 APPLICATION PROCESS AND SELECTION OF PROJECTS The projects will be selected by the Project Review Committee in two steps.
-First step - concept note (deadline 1 February 2020) The first step is the submission of a Concept Note of the envisioned project by the project applicant.
+First step - concept note (deadline 20 September 2020) The first step is the submission of a Concept Note of the envisioned project by the project applicant.
 This serves to assess the eligibility of the project applicant(s) and the general quality and potential for impact of the project.
 The project applicant should submit the concept note for the proposed project via the provided template (see annex 2).
 The concept notes will be assessed and reviewed by the Project Review Committee against the criteria as defined in the eligibility and selection criteria.
 IDH can reach out to the project applicants for further clarifications.
 The submitted concept note will either be rejected, or the applicant(s) will be invited to submit a full project proposal.
-Immediately after the decision the IDH monitoring and evaluation expert will contact the successful applicant(s) and challenge them to further improve the quality of the full project proposals.
 Second step - project proposal The second step is the development of a full project proposal.
 The selected applicants are invited to submit a full project proposal based on the approved concept note.
 The proposals will be assessed against the selection criteria by the Project Review Committee.
 The project proposals will afterwards be evaluated by the IDH Investment Committee based on the criteria mentioned below.
 However, in the case that certain projects do not meet one or more of the criteria, they may still be scrutinized and selected by IDH, if there are overriding reasons for including them in the portfolio of projects.
 Once selected, the Project Review Committee will oversee the implementation and monitoring of the projects.
-TIMELINE CONCEPT NOTE PHASE Launch:
+TIMELINE